 Negotiation Offer

 A negotiation offer is a non-binding proposal for an agreement offer made by one negotiation party to another.
 Negotiation offers are used to dynamically exchange information in order to reach an acceptable agreement offer.
 Zero or more negotiation offers may precede a binding agreement offer as defined in the WS-Agreement specification.
-Negotiation offers describe the services of a SLA, the quality of service properties, and the associated guarantees.
+Negotiation offers describe the services of an SLA, the quality of service properties, and the associated guarantees.
 Negotiation offers may also contain negotiation constraints that restrict the negotiable terms and their value spaces.

 Negotiable Template